Jamesokay/van-gogh-app/README.md

 - Added further models
 - Can now generate images using Alchemy, PhotoReal and various preset styles
 - Added icons for Alchemy and PhotoReal to SideBar and ModelDropdownMenu

+### Day 24 (16/05/2024):

+- Added user details to state
+- Token count now accurately displayed
+- Token count updated upon generation
+- Updated custom tailwind naming conventions (still need to standardise all shades of grey)

 ### To Do:

-- Error handling throughout
+- Graceful rror handling throughout
 - Implement user details state for tracking credits (may need to rethink the structure re where the user is fetched)
 - Function to calculate individual generation cost and display in GenerateButton
 - Confirmation modal for image deletion
 - Check all settings map correctly onto the API request body, yielding the desired response
 - Image Guidance functionality will need to integrate initImage functionality from API
-- Add further UI elements for when Image Guidance is enabled
+- Add SideBar UI elements for when Image Guidance is enabled
 - Implement Recent Images state and components (dropdown in ImageGuidanceUpload)
-- Clean-up of styles